• Home

 View towards the summit from Forcella Tofana.

-Cables are in place most of the time, and here below you can see one typical passage.
-As a ferrata, this is technically a very easy walk up, but at a high elevation, bear this in mind.
+Cables are in place most of the time, and below you can see a typical passage.
+As a ferrata, this is technically a very easy ascent, but it is at high elevation, which you should keep in mind.

 Easy ferrata on the way up.